 Surgery of the nose (rhinoplasty) is an operation frequently performed by plastic surgeons.
 This surgical procedure can produce changes in the appearance, structure, and function of the nose.
 Rhinoplasty can reduce or increase the size of the nose, change the shape of the tip, narrow the width of the nostrils, or change the angle between the nose and the upper lip.
-This operation can help correct birth defects, nasal injuries, and help relieve some breathing problems.
+This operation can help correct birth defects (i.e. cleft lip and/or palate, nasal injuries, and help relieve some breathing problems.
+Secondary procedures or procedures performed as a result of a birth defect are usually more complicated and unpredictable.

 There is not a universal type of rhinoplasty surgery that will meet the needs of every patient.
-Rhinoplasty surgery is customized for each patient, depending on his or her needs.
+Rhinoplasty surgery is customized for each patient, depending on his or her needs and age.
 Incisions may be made within the nose or concealed in inconspicuous locations of the nose in the open rhinoplasty procedure.
-Internal nasal surgery to improve nasal breathing can be performed at the time of the rhinoplasty.
+Internal nasal surgery that attempts to improve nasal breathing can be performed at the time of the rhinoplasty.

+Rhinoplasty surgery following cleft lip and/or palate surgery has limitations and will often require multiple procedures for the best results.
+It is not possible for the results to be perfect or completely satisfactory.
 The best candidates for this type of surgery are individuals who are looking for improvement, not perfection, in the appearance of their nose.
-In addition to realistic expectations, good health and psychological stability are important qualities for a patient considering rhinoplasty surgery.
-Rhinoplasty can be performed in conjunction with other surgeries.
+In addition to realistic expectations, good health, psychological stability, and maturity are important qualities for a patient considering rhinoplasty surgery.
+Rhinoplasty can be performed in conjunction with other surgeries which can increase the operative time and risk of surgery.
+It is important that these procedures are performed at the best time and development of the patient based on their unique situation and experience.